theoryno3/css-html-js-minify/README.md

   --before BEFORE  Command to execute before run (Experimental).
   --watch          Re-Compress if file changes (Experimental).
   --multiple       Allow Multiple instances (Not Recommended).
+  --beep           Beep sound will be played when it ends at exit.

 CSS-HTML-JS-Minify: Takes a file or folder full path string and process all CSS/HTML/JS found.
 If argument is not file/folder will fail.
 Check Updates